John J. Myers: Retirement

 Francis accepted Myers' resignation as archbishop of Newark and superior of the Turks and Caicos on November 7, 2016.
 Myers moved near his family in Illinois in January 2020, as his physical and mental health declined.

 John Myers died on September 24, 2020 in Ottawa at age 79.

 Views

-In May 2004, Myers published a pastoral letter saying that Catholic elected officials who supported abortion rights for women should not offer communion during mass.
+In May 2004, Myers published a pastoral letter saying that Catholic elected officials who supported abortion rights for women should not be offered communion during mass.
 This letter prompted Democratic Governor James E. McGreevey, a Catholic supporter of abortion rights, to state that he would no longer seek communion at mass.
 Myers then issued a statement saying that his letter was not aimed at McGreevey.

 On April 30, 2010, Myers expressed concern about a planned offering of a course on same-sex marriage at Seton Hall University, saying it "troubles me greatly".